 If you have had gonorrhoea and were treated, you can still get infected again through unprotected sex with someone with gonorrhoea.

 Gonorrhea can also be spread perinatally from mother to baby during childbirth.

-) are the most sensitive tests and suitable for self-collected vaginal swabs or urine-based screening.
+Polymerase chain reaction (PCR) or Nucleic acid amplification tests (NAAT/NAT) are the most sensitive tests and suitable for self-collected vaginal swabs or urine-based screening.
 Tests may be done on:

 • A urine sample